Sprytile/SprytileDocs/docs/tutorial/blender-basics.md

 If you're new to Blender, this section of the tutorial will teach enough Blender basics to confidently use Sprytile.

 Blender is an [opensource 3D software package](https://www.blender.org/) that is free to use.
-It is incredibly versatile and can handle many 3D tasks but for the purpose of Sprytile, we'll be using it for its 3D modeling capabilities.
+It is incredibly versatile and can handle many 3D tasks.
+For the purpose of Sprytile, we'll be using it for its 3D modeling capabilities.

 Start by [getting the latest recommended version](https://www.blender.org/download/) of Blender from the download page and installing it.
 Do not get the Release Candidate.